 I was her constant companion whenever she had to visit the doctor; I've been to every one of your sonograms barring one.
 And you refused to show your face in that one!
 Guess, we had already formed a connection back then itself.

 I also used to stick to the wall against the bed, like a lizard at nights as I constantly worried that I might squish you while sleeping; and eventually gave the entire bed to you and your mom while I slept on the floor padded with some sofa cushions.
-I've read you anime, I've taught you how to play video games while you were still in the womb!
+I've read you manga, I've taught you how to play video games while you were still in the womb!
 No wonder, you rocked the Nintendo DS in 7 months!

 You and I in this beautiful world

 One night at the hospital, you were crying so loud.
 Your mom was fast asleep and under the influence of medicines.
 My mom had just gone home to freshen up and get some clothes and food.
 I didn't know what to do.
 I had to somehow stop your tears.
 I asked the nurse to come and feed you or do something.
 She ignored me as she had other "important" stuff to attend to.
 I asked some three four times and she didn't turn up.
 You ARE the only thing that was important to me!
 I finally lost my temper and screamed at her.
 That's when she came and fed you.